Lawn Rescue Aftercare

 Your lawn is very delicate at this point in time – thousands of new grass plants have been sown and are fighting to absorb as much water as possible to put down its first roots.
-Your lawn will be strong enough to cope with light traffic after 6 weeks but until then, be gentle.
-Ideally you would only be on the lawn to mow before this time - take care with turns an only on a high setting, of course.
+Your lawn will be strong enough to cope with light traffic after 6 weeks but, until then, be gentle.
+Ideally you would only be on the lawn to mow before this time - take care with turns and only on a high setting, of course.

-Water daily (at least)
+Water Daily (at least)

 After approximately 6 weeks, your new lawn will be well established with a handful of cuts completed.
-The pre-seed fertiliser that was applied at the time of renovation will have now been used by the plants.
+The pre-seed fertiliser that was applied at the time of renovation will have now been used by the grass.
 We will return to check progress, adding further seed if required and carry out the next lawn treatment, vital for your lawn to continue to strengthen.
 If the maintenance of the renovated lawn isn’t up to scratch, with time it will revert to the standard of your old lawn.